stevesdodd/sd-games/README.md

 ## Stephen Dodd Games

-Welcome to Stephen Dodd Games, this repository houses all the code related to the game development tutorials at [Stephen Dodd Tech Game Design](https://stephendoddtech.com/category/game-design).
+Welcome to Stephen Dodd Games, this repository houses all the code related to the game development tutorials at <a href="https://stephendoddtech.com/category/game-design">Stephen Dodd Tech Game Design</a>.

-The example projects can be found at [sd-games](https://stevesdodd.github.io/sd-games/).
+The example projects can be found at <a href="https://stevesdodd.github.io/sd-games/">sd-games</a>.

 ## Running the projects